jimyb3/Football-Manager/README.md

 # Football-Manager
-"Football Manager" is an online game with football players.
+"Football Manager" is an online browser game with football players.
 You are the manager, create your dream team and make money!